 Capacity utilization in the united States decreased 0.3 percentage point to 80% in June of 2022, below forecasts of 80.6 percent.
 Capacity utilization for manufacturing fell 0.5 percentage point to 79.3%, and the operating rate for utilities fell 1.2 percentage points to 75.8%.
 On the other hand, capacity utilization for mining jumped 1.2 percentage points to 88%. source: Federal Reserve

 Capacity Utilization in the United States averaged 80.05 percent from 1967 until 2022, reaching an all time high of 89.40 percent in January of 1967 and a record low of 64.50 percent in April of 2020.
 This page provides the latest reported value for - United States Capacity Utilization - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Capacity Utilization - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Capacity Utilization in the United States is expected to be 77.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Capacity Utilization in the United States to stand at 78.30 in 12 months time.
-In the long-term, the United States Capacity Utilization is projected to trend around 78.40 percent in 2021, according to our econometric models.
+Capacity Utilization in the United States is expected to be 79.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Capacity Utilization is projected to trend around 77.50 percent in 2023 and 78.40 percent in 2024, according to our econometric models.